• Home

 The acting school features an international team of specialised tutors with extensive training and cross-over experience in teaching, acting, directing, writing and producing.
 It is a key priority of the school to balance high artistic standard with a supportive environment to encourage students to explore, experience and progress.
 Please have a look at our principles of operation.

-Kathleen was trained with a BFA in Related Arts and Theatre and the Masters program at Villanova University for Acting and Directing, and has worked in the U.S. as a professional actor and director in theatre & film for over 35 years.
-She has directed, acted, and written for Off-Broadway and throughout U.S. and Dublin, and has had the lead role acting in several independent films, voice-overs and commercials.
+Kathleen was trained with a BFA in Related Arts and Theatre and the Masters program at Villanova University for Acting and Directing, and has worked in the U.S. and Ireland as a professional actor, director, Voice Over artist and writer in theatre & film for over 35 years.
+She has directed, acted, and written for Off-Broadway and throughout U.S. and Dublin, and has had the lead role acting in many independent films, TV series, voice-overs and commercials.
 She continues to work in all fields of the entertainment industries.
 Read more about Kathleen’s experience.

-Kathleen has been an acting tutor for over 30 years, teaching acting at Penn State University, Villanova University, and other professional training programs.
-She is the Director of Flying Turtle Productions and works as a consultant for Directing Actors for Film and Customised Corporate Training as well as offering her expertise as a facilitator for some classes.
+As a facilitator, Kathleen has been training people for over 35 years, teaching acting at Penn State University, Villanova University, DIT School of Media (TU), Trinity University and other professional training programs.
+She is the Director of Flying Turtle Productions and works as a consultant for Directing Actors for Film and Customised Corporate Training as well as offering her expertise as a guest facilitator/course design consultant.

 Current Facilitators / Guest Artists